-Please check your appointment letter carefully, so you know where to go when you arrive at the hospital.
+Your appointment letter will tell you where to go when you arrive at the hospital.

-Patients living with dementia: if the person needing the operation does not have capacity to consent to their procedure it is essential that they come to hospital with someone who knows them well and, if it exists, has power of attorney for medical decisions (you will need to bring the evidence for this to the hospital).
+Patients living with dementia.
+If the person needing the operation does not have capacity to consent to their procedure, they must come to hospital with:

+- · someone who knows them well, and - if it exists, has power of attorney for medical decisions (you will need to bring the evidence for this to the hospital).